sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 That is, it could allocate memory such that the address it returns would have a remainder of 2 when divided by 4.
 Then, if we start `Foo` at that memory address, it would have size of 8 bytes:

-- The first member `short a` would already be aligned, and would take up bytes 2 and 3
+- The first member `short a` would already be aligned, and would take up bytes 2 and 3.
 - The second member `int b` would already be aligned because it would start at a memory address divisible by 4, and would take up bytes 4 through 7.
-- The third member `short c` would already be aligned, and would take up bytes 8 and 9
+- The third member `short c` would already be aligned, and would take up bytes 8 and 9.
-- There is no trailing padding needed, since in an array the first instance of `Foo` would end on a memory address that has remainder 2 when divided by 4, so we can immediately start the next instance of `Foo`
+- There is no trailing padding needed, since in an array the first instance of `Foo` would end on a memory address that has remainder 2 when divided by 4, so we can immediately start the next instance of `Foo`.

 We could visualize this computation as follows: